frits-z/ac-blueprint/README.md

 * Text Labels
 * Data (Session and Car)

+## Python apps in Assetto Corsa

+A short explanation of how it works... `acMain`, `acUpdate` etcetera.

+## Blueprint workflow

+Explanation of how its set up.
+Session class, within the session there are cars etc. Config, appwindow, aclabel, ac_gl_utils etc.

-## Assetto Corsa Python App Development Notes
+## Development Notes

-Below are all the quirks of Assetto Corsa python app development I know about.
+This is a collection of quirks and other things I ran into when developing apps for Assetto Corsa, things that are useful to know about.

 ### Modules